tasdikrahman/tasdikrahman.me/_posts/2016-08-13-My-internship-experience-at-Wingify-new-delhi-visual-website-optimiser-vwo.md

 <center><img src="/content/images/2016/08/wingify_newdelhi_tasdik.jpg"></center>

-Ankit threw a huge party at pub in Rajouri garden for all the interns and my last day turned out to be the best day in Delhi.
+Ankit threw a huge party at a pub in Rajouri garden for all the interns along with the other guys and my last day turned out to be the best day in Delhi.

 <center><img src="/content/images/2016/08/wingify_2016_summer_interns.jpg"></center>